 where, in the case of the fermion propagator, $\omega$ is replaced with $\tilde{\omega}$, as is $\Delta$.

-Now let us compute the self-energy of the diagram (a) in imaginary-time formalism presented below\footnote{Note that, in conventions which are utilized, the fermion self-energy is defined as the negative of its Feynman diagram \cite{Bellac:2011kqa}.}
+Now let us compute the self-energy of the Fig.~\eqref{fig.2}(a) in imaginary-time formalism as presented below\footnote{Note that, in the conventions used here, the fermion self-energy is defined as the negative of its Feynman diagram \cite{Bellac:2011kqa}.}

-in which we used, respectively, the diagonality of Yukawa coupling constants, properties of chiral projectors, and neglecting $\slashed{P}$ compared to $\slashed{K}$.
-Furthermore, \lq{\textit{i}}\rq\ is generation index (not Einstein summation), and $\tilde{\omega}_p$ and $\omega_n$ are the discrete energies for external momentum $P$ and internal momentum $K$, respectively.
-Here, the coupling constant is precisely
+where we have used, the diagonality of Yukawa coupling constants, the properties of chiral projectors, and have neglected $\slashed{P}$ compared to $\slashed{K}$.
+Furthermore, \lq{\textit{i}}\rq\ is the generation index, and $\tilde{\omega}_p$ and $\omega_n$ are the Matsubara frequencies for external momentum $P$ and internal momentum $K$, respectively.
+Here, the coupling constant is

-To perform the sum of internal frequencies\footnote{In the imaginary-time formalism, the continuous energy in conventional QFT changes into a discrete one due to finite interval time.}, we can use the formula presented below \cite{Bellac:2011kqa}